Doncic posts 31-point triple-double as Mavericks top Thunder to take 3-2 series lead

 Derrick Jones Jr. scored a playoff career-high 19 points and P.J.
 Washington Jr. added 10 points and 10 rebounds for Dallas, which shot 52.6% from the floor.
 The No. 5-seeded Mavericks can advance to the Western Conference finals with a win Saturday at home.

-Shai Gilgeous-Alexander scored 30 points for the top-seeded Thunder, but no other Oklahoma City player scored more than 13 points.
+Shai Gilgeous-Alexander scored 30 points for the top-seeded Thunder, but no other Oklahoma City player scored more than 13.

 The Mavericks won Game 5 on the road, just like they did in the first round against the Los Angeles Clippers.
 Dallas held Oklahoma City to 42.5% shooting.